 Transfer of Development Rights and Clustering

 TDR has been used successfully in New Jersey in Chesterfield and Lumberton townships, Burlington County and in the Pinelands region.
 Other attempts have encountered obstacles.
-With support from the William Penn Foundation, New Jersey Future convened a 40-member Transfer of Development Rights Task Force, which issued its final report in August 2010, recommending several statutory, regulatory and programmatic changes to facilitate the use of TDR and its cousins, clustering and non-contiguous clustering.
-New Jersey Future is now working to implement the task force recommendation to advance legislation to make clustering a more powerful, easier-to-use tool for municipalities.
+With support from the William Penn Foundation, New Jersey Future convened a 40-member Transfer of Development Rights Task Force, which issued its final report in August 2010, recommending several statutory, regulatory and programmatic changes to facilitate the use of TDR and its cousins, clustering and noncontiguous clustering.
+As a result, New Jersey Future and other members from the TDR Task Force were instrumental in revising New Jersey’s Municipal Land Use Law (MLUL) to improve municipal access to the cluster and noncontiguous cluster tools.
+Three years after the publication of the TDR Task Force’s final report, Governor Christie signed these revisions into law (P.L.2013, c.106).

 In addition to the work New Jersey Future has done, the Delaware Valley Regional Planning Commission convened a task force to study TDR issues in Salem County, N.J.
 The task force issued its final report (pdf) in June 2011.
 DVRPC also has a resource page for TDR in New Jersey and nationwide.